Forum Replies Created

 Kevin D. Washburn, Ed.D.Keymaster

-Kevin D. Washburn, Ed.D.KeymasterExcellent insights, Joanna!
+Kevin D. Washburn, Ed.D.KeymasterGood connection.

-Kevin D. Washburn, Ed.D.KeymasterExcellent!
+Kevin D. Washburn, Ed.D.KeymasterExcellent observations, Jenny!

-Kevin D. Washburn, Ed.D.KeymasterYes, excellent analysis and insights, Kori!
+Kevin D. Washburn, Ed.D.KeymasterGood thoughts and observations—thoughtful!

-Kevin D. Washburn, Ed.D.KeymasterGreat observations, Joanna.
+Kevin D. Washburn, Ed.D.KeymasterGood observations!

 -